cosmos/cosmos/PLAN.md

 # Cosmos Plan

 LAST UPDATED: Mar 31st, 2017<br/>
-_NOTE: The details in this plan override what is currently in the whitepaper, and all other plans published prior._
+The details in this plan override what is currently in the whitepaper, and all other plans published prior.
+The Cosmos Fundraiser Contribution Terms override any information in this plan in case of any conflicts.

 ----------